Your Kids Are Going to Need Therapy (and it’s okay)

 Parenting is an ongoing process of creating conditions for children to learn to thrive in the practical and spiritual realms while minimizing psychological damage.

 Sometimes I’m adequate, and other times I’m unintentionally harming my stepkids due to the imperfectability of parenting.
 And, of course, I still worry most days, knowing I don’t know what I’m doing.
 Am I spending enough time with them?
-Am I listening in a way that they feel seen, heard, and understood?
+Am I listening so they feel seen, heard, and understood?
 Am I being vulnerable?
 But then I remember what my brother said: “Worry is a toxic form of showing that we care.”

 P.S.
 Happy 2023.
 May you make meaningful progress on your dreams this year while enjoying the process.